Related Content

 The four positives are:

-(1) It’s comparatively fast - it’s a two station hop on Ligne D (Sud), so you SHOULD be the concourse at Gare De Lyon, within 25 mins of entering the RER statiion at the Gare Du Nord.
+(1) It’s comparatively fast - it’s a two station hop on Ligne D (Sud) - the green line, so you can be the concourse at Gare De Lyon, within 25 mins of entering the RER station at the Gare Du Nord.

 (2)The line D platforms at the Gare Du Nord and Gare De Lyon stations have both been brightened up; and numerous staff can usually be found on the platforms at Gare Du Nord, so the station has lost much of what had been a somewhat intimidating atmosphere.